 21. The Soap Dish

 Soap Dishes are quick and easy to 3D Print and can be as basic or as intricate as you wish to make them.
 We found a few designs on Cults3D, one in particular that came in two pieces, making it easy to wash after use.
 Plenty of customisation here, pattern or design-wise.

-There are plenty more things out there for you to consider creating with your 3D Printer, why not try an SD cardholder?
+There are plenty more things out there for you to consider creating with your 3D Printer; why not try an SD cardholder?
 Or a Piggy Bank?
 Design your own, or use a template from somewhere.
-And these are all just simple easy things that you can try.
-Perhaps you want to go for something a little more complex?
+And these are all just simple, easy things that you can try.
+But, perhaps you want to go for something a little more complex?
 Like an intricate flower bowl, or a phone cover, or games, like a chess set.
 The list is endless.

 22. Coronavirus “COVID-19” Face Shield

-Due to the worldwide COVID 19 pandemic why not protect yourself and loved ones and download the model files here and print your very own COVID 19 Face-Shield.
-The face shield that can be easily printed by any 3D printer.
+Due to the worldwide COVID 19 pandemic, why not protect yourself and your loved ones and download the model files here and print your very own COVID 19 Face-Shield.
+The face shield that any 3D printer can easily print.
 Thanks to Anycubic for sharing!